Ace Magashule: Children

 One of his sons, Tshepiso "Gift" Magashule, was employed as a consultant by the Gupta family since November 2010, shortly after Duduzane Zuma was brought under their influence.
 In 2011 Gift joined the Gupta brothers on a three-week holiday to New York and Venice, and he was later appointed a director in a Gupta company, earning R90,000 a month.
 Ace Magashule alleged that Gift's link to the Guptas was no secret.
 In 2015 the Guptas treated Gift and his brother Thato to an eight-day stay in the Oberoi Hotel, Dubai.

 In 2015 a busy Shell fuel station in Phuthaditjhaba, owned by the Free State Development Corporation (FDC), was acquired by Ace's 27-year-old daughter Thoko Alice Malembe.
 As the deal involved an R11.5 million upfront rental fee from Shell, and a purchase price of R2.9 million, reportedly below its market value, it resulted in a windfall of some R8.9 million for Malembe's MMAT trust.
 Magashule denied any involvement, despite a security video of 18 December 2014 which confirmed his exploratory visit to the fuel station, in the company of two FDC board members, and apparently, Malembe.
 The fuel station's 60 employees had to be retrenched by their former employer, when it lost its case against the FDC.
 After she was reunited with her father in 2011, Malembe registered Botlokwa Holdings in 2013, which managed to secure a series of government tenders and property deals from the Free State provincial government.
 Malembe's trust or company also acquired a Botshabelo fuel station from the FDC for R2.88 million (or R4 million according to the FDC), despite an offer of R5.5 million from another investor.

 Associates

 Ace Magashule is a long-time friend of Hantsi Matseke, chairperson of the FDC.
 Matseke owns Maono Construction which has been awarded contracts worth R515 million by government departments and municipalities in the Free State.
 Magashule has denied influencing any of these.
 Maono Construction has however subcontracted work to Malembe's Botlokwa Holdings.

+African Congress for Transformation

+In August 2023, Magashule founded a new political party, the African Congress for Transformation.